6 myths and truths about CBD

 6. Myth: CBD is the only medical thing in cannabis

 Truth: Medical marijuana contains all cannabinoids and terpenes.

-Since the greatest advances in science have occurred in the last few decades during which marijuana has been criminalized, not enough capital and time has been invested in researching the full spectrum of substances that reside in the hemp plant.
+Given that major advances in science have occurred in the last few decades during which marijuana has been criminalized, it has not been possible to invest sufficient capital and time in researching the full spectrum of substances residing in the hemp plant.
 We know that marijuana has been used civilization after civilization for its medicinal effects and that when used to its fullest extent these are enhanced by relieving pain and other symptoms more effectively.

 The Full Spectrum oil achieves the effect